-All children have their own bedroom unless the Placing Authority has given permission for them to share (in the case of siblings or holiday accommodation).
+All children have their own bedroom unless the Placing Authority has requested and given permission for them to share with siblings.
 Children are encouraged to individualise their rooms.
 It is a requirement that all children are provided with a quiet area for study within the foster home and have access to a computer and the internet (where appropriate).
 All foster homes are assessed for a healthy and safe environment on an annual basis, which is routinely monitored through monthly supervisory visits.
 Play areas are safe and enclosed and all play equipment is checked to ensure it is in good working order.